top of page

 • I am competing in Lucky Dip, what do I do?

-• I am a Lady competing in Lucky Dip and I do not have a number?
+• I am a Follow competing in Lucky Dip and I do not have a number?

 • I am on the Lucky Dip Waiting List what do I do?

-We have a Lucky Dip Waiting list because there are invariably competitors who do not make it on time for the allocation of partners at 1100hrs (11.00am), and we need to have even numbers of Ladies and Men in this competition category.
+We have a Lucky Dip Waiting list because there are invariably competitors who do not make it on time for the allocation of partners at 10.00am, and we need to have even numbers of Follows and Leaders in this competition category.
 The procedure for inclusion in the event from the Lucky Dip Waiting List is as follows:

-The Waiting List consists of women who have reserved their place online.
-Each dancer on the List is given a place number in the List.
-Women will be brought into the competition in chronological booking order.
+The Waiting List consists of follows who have reserved their place online.
+Each dancer on the list is given a place number in the List.
+Follows will be brought into the competition in chronological booking order.
 All dancers on the Waiting List must be in the room and be ready to be called onto the floor at a moments notice.
-The compere will call the dancers by name in order should there be a need for additional women.
-The Ladies will be given their pink Lucky Dip slips with their names in full as required.
-The men must have their white dance number pinned to their backs.
+The compere will call the dancers by name in order should there be a need for additional follows.
+The follows will be given their Lucky Dip slips with their names in full as required.
+The leaders must have their dance number pinned to their backs.
 If you are called up from the waiting list you will be required to make payment for you place after the first round has completed.
-If you are not asked to join the competition then you are free to rejoin the audience.
+If you are not asked to join the competition then you are free to re-join the audience.

-Sorry, both Partners have to be 45 years of age or over to be eligible for the ‘Over 45s' Category.
+Sorry, both partners have to be 50 years of age or over to be eligible for the ‘Over 50s' Category.

 • What is a Dance Professional?